MIACollaborative/justin-core/docs/versioned_docs/version-0.1.0/reference/types.md

 # Exported Types

-This reference page explains the key types exported from `justin-core`.
+This reference page explains the key types exported from `@just-in/core`.
 These are useful for writing custom handlers, extending the framework, or understanding how execution works.

 ---